red-hat-data-services/ods-ci/README.md

      sh run_robot_test.sh --include ODS-XYZ
    ```

    * This run_robot_test.sh is a wrapper for creating the python virtual environment and running the Robot Framework CLI.
-You can run any of the test cases by creating the python virual environment, install the packages in requirements.txt and running the `robot` command directly

    * The wrapper script has several arguments and you can find details in the dedicated document file.
 See [run_args.md](ods_ci/docs/RUN_ARGUMENTS.md)
+   * As alternative, you can run any of the test cases by creating the python virual environment, install the packages in [poetry.lock](poetry.lock) and running the `robot` command directly

 # Contributing